 Cat’s Cradle: Iconic musicians like Joan Baez, Iggy Pop, and Nirvana have taken the stage at Carrboro’s famous concert hall, so it’s no surprise that the 750-seat venue is hailed as a “beloved institution” and the premier spot to experience live music in the Triangle.

-While some of the top touring bands book dates at the Cat’s Cradle, the lineup isn’t limited to national musicians — up-and-coming bands are also featured on the marquis (and their shows are a little easier to get a ticket for!).
+While some of the top touring bands book dates at the Cat’s Cradle, the lineup isn’t limited to national musicians — up-and-coming bands are also featured on the marquee (and their shows are a little easier to get a ticket for!).

 Cat’s Cradle is the premier spot to experience live music in the Triangle, and the lineup features national musicians as well as up-and-coming bands. photograph by SP Murray